-Quincy University is approved by the State Approving Agency for educational assistance benefits to veterans and veterans' dependents and by the Immigration and Naturalization Service of the U.S. Department of Justice.
+Quincy University is approved by the State Approving Agency for educational assistance benefits to veterans and veterans' dependents and by the U.S. Department of Homeland Security.
 Quincy University participates in the Yellow Ribbon Program.

 VOCATIONAL REHABILITATION SERVICES

 Students having disabilities which limit them vocationally may be eligible for the services of their state's department of rehabilitation.
 These services include vocational counseling and training, payment of tuition, fees, books, and job placement.
 Contact your local department of rehabilitation office for details.